Cybersex: Cyber-rape

-A man named Bjorn was the first person charged with rape-via-the-internet.
-This was because Bjorn blackmailed minors into performing sexual acts for him over a computer network, which would normally be prosecuted under other laws.
-He was charged by Swedish authorities and Swedish laws notably do not require physical penetration for a rape conviction.
+A Swedish man named Bjorn Samstrom was the first person charged with rape-via-the-internet.
+This was because Samstrom blackmailed minors into performing sexual acts for him over a computer network, which would normally be prosecuted under other laws—however, Swedish laws notably do not require physical penetration for a rape conviction, and Samstrom was charged for rape by Swedish authorities.

 Criticism

-Cybersex often attracts ridicule because the partners frequently have little verifiable knowledge about each other.
-For many the primary point of cybersex is the plausible simulation of sexual activity, and this knowledge of the other is not always desired, but this is also criticized as the emptying out of embodied relations.
+Cybersex sometimes attracts ridicule when the partners have little verifiable knowledge about each other.
+For many, the primary goal of cybersex is the plausible simulation of sexual activity, with knowledge of the other not being a priority, which has been criticized as the emptying out of embodied relations.

-In the words of Carkeek and James:
+In the words of Carkeek and James (1992):

 Without continuing to draw off our historically ambivalent faith in embodied relations, techno-sex quickly becomes hollow, unsatisfying, no more erotic than collecting answers to what-are-your-measurements questions.
 And herein lies the rub, or so we will argue.
 By continuing to draw off that ambivalent faith, techno-sex and the many other practices of disembodying interaction contribute to a changing and increasingly abstracted dominant ontology of embodiment.

 Privacy concerns are a difficulty with cybersex, since participants may log or record the interaction without the other's knowledge, and possibly disclose it to others or the public.

-There is disagreement over whether cybersex is a form of infidelity.
+There is disagreement over whether cybersex is a form of infidelity, though this sentiment has shifted towards an affirmative.
 While it does not involve physical contact, critics claim that the powerful emotions involved can cause marital stress, especially when cybersex culminates in an Internet romance.
 In several known cases, Internet adultery became the grounds for which a couple divorced.
-Therapists report a growing number of patients addicted to this activity, a form of both Internet addiction and sexual addiction, with the standard problems associated with addictive behavior.
+Therapists reported a growing number of patients addicted to this activity in 2002, and treated it as a form of both Internet addiction and sexual addiction, with the standard problems associated with addictive behaviors.